TOC Logo

 This module covers following:

-In addition, the complexity analysis of CFL and problem solutions are discussed.
+Complexity analysis of CFL and problem solutions.

 The CNF and GNF are simplified grammars, and they have some properties that are useful in theorem proving and drawing many useful conclusions.